US Congressman Tom Emmer of Minnesota is seeking clarity on the Office of Foreign Assets Control’s (OFAC) recent banning of crypto mixer Tornado Cash.

 Emmer says that he shares OFAC’s concern on the illicit use of Tornado Cash, but notes that law-abiding people also use the service to anonymize legal transactions.

 “The growing adoption of decentralized technology will certainly raise new challenges for OFAC.
-Nonetheless, technology is neutral and the expectation of privacy is normal.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Nonetheless, technology is neutral and the expectation of privacy is normal.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action